Locations:

 Q: How common is smoking today, especially among couples of childbearing age?

 Drs.
 Vij and Austin: According to the Centers for Disease Control and Prevention, almost 38 million American adults smoke.
 Cigarette smoking is especially high among men between the ages of 25 and 64.
-In fact, the World Health Organization reports that about 46% of men age 20 to 39 are smokers.
+In fact, the World Health Organization reports that about 46% of men age 20 to 39 smoke.

 Although it varies by region, about 20% women of childbearing age in the U.S. smoke.
 Each year, almost half a million babies in the U.S. are exposed to cigarette smoke.